hyperledger/besu/docs/Getting-Started/Private-Network-Quickstart.md

 _Also you can see this information in the block explorer.
 It does exactly the same thing as we did manually, connecting to the rpc node using http JSON-RPC, but displays information on a web page._

-### Additional Requests
+### Creating a Transaction Using MetaMask

-Now that you are familiar with basic RPC requests you can run JSON-RPC commands to send transactions.
+Now we'll use [MetaMask](https://metamask.io/) to send transactions.

-In order to send transactions, you will first need to create an account or use one of the 3 accounts created during the genesis of this test network, see .
+To send transactions, you first need to create an account or use one of the 3 accounts below created during the genesis of this test network.

 {!global/test_accounts.md!}

 !!!note
     Pantheon does not provide an accounts management system, so if you want to create your own account, you will have to use a third party tool like Metamask.

-### Creating a Transaction Using MetaMask

 After you sign in to MetaMask, connect to the private network RPC endpoint by: